 (that's my story and I'm sticking to it)

 Simple vegetarian chilli

 First up, the chilli!
-Since this is a chilli designed to be poured over a big plate of chips, it’s a bit smoother and thinner than my usual chillis, which I would make to eat on their own – this one is perfect for ladling!
+Since this is a chilli designed to be poured over a big plate of chips, it's a bit smoother and thinner than my usual vegetarian chilli, which I would make to eat on its own - this one is perfect for ladling!

 The bulk of the chilli is made in a food processor - just blitz up some walnuts, beans, and veggies to give a mince-like texture.
 The walnuts and beans give an awesome texture - it's a combination I've used loads of times before (taco meat, vegetarian pâté, bean burgers...), and it never fails.
 This time I also added some mushrooms and a yellow pepper.
 Just blitz it all up roughly - it doesn't matter if there are a few bigger pieces remaining, and in fact you don't want it to be too smooth.

 Then, just simmer it in a pan with a tin of tomatoes and some spices, until it's thick and rich.
 Yum.
 It's such a low effort way of making chilli.

 The recipe makes a good sized batch of chilli - enough for about 6 portions of chilli cheese fries (I made a smaller version for the photos!).
 If you don't need to feed a crowd, just save the leftover chilli for another day - see below for a few ideas for how to use it up!

 Next, the chips!

 You can use any kind of chips for these vegetarian chilli cheese fries.
 Thin French fries and chunky chips would both work well - I split the difference and made my chips somewhere in between the two.
 I suppose thin fries are more authentically American, but who's judging?
 You could even use potato wedges if you fancy.